Kurento/kurento/source/knowledge/safari.rst

 Codec issues
 ============

 Safari (both Desktop and iOS editions) includes a half-baked implementation of the WebRTC standard, at the least with regards to the codecs compatibility.
-The WebRTC specs state that both VP8 and H.264 video codecs MUST be included in any WebRTC implementation, but Apple only added H.264 support to Safari, thus leaving it open to suffer interoperability issues with other peers.
+The WebRTC specs state that both VP8 and H.264 video codecs MUST be implemented in all WebRTC endpoints [*]_, but Apple added only H.264 support to Safari, thus leaving it open to suffer interoperability issues with other peers.
+They don't play nice, just avoid using Safari.

+.. [*] `RFC 7742, Section 5.
+Mandatory-to-Implement Video Codec <https://tools.ietf.org/html/rfc7742#section-5>`__:

+   | WebRTC Browsers MUST implement the VP8 video codec as described in
+   | [`RFC6386 <https://tools.ietf.org/html/rfc6386>`__] and H.264 Constrained Baseline as described in [`H264 <http://www.itu.int/rec/T-REC-H.264>`__].
+   |
+   | WebRTC Non-Browsers that support transmitting and/or receiving video
+   | MUST implement the VP8 video codec as described in [`RFC6386 <https://tools.ietf.org/html/rfc6386>`__] and
+   | H.264 Constrained Baseline as described in [`H264 <http://www.itu.int/rec/T-REC-H.264>`__].

 In order to ensure compatibility with Safari browsers, also caring to not trigger on-the-fly transcoding between video codecs, it is important to make sure that Kurento has been configured with support for H.264, and it is also important to check that the SDP negotiations are actually choosing this as the preferred codec.